 The PDE is a full-time two semester course and commences in early February and concludes with final exams in October.
 Lecturers make use of lectures, skills workshops and regular evaluations in each course, and students are expected to participate fully in all aspects of the course.

-With the exception of Business Science graduates, anyone with an undergraduate degree or an equivalent diploma is invited to apply.
 Students from different countries, and even different continents, from social science, arts, science, medicine, music,engineering and architecture have benefited from this course.
 Whether you have a general undergraduate degree (e.g. humanities) and want to learn first-hand about starting up and running your own business, or have a specialised degree(e.g. quantity surveying), and want to combine your specialised knowledge with sound enterprise practice and management skills, the PDE is worth exploring.

 Our graduates are working in different industries all over the world.
 They can think on their feet,work well with each other and apply their knowledge in almost any situation.